-For Regulting the Output the method used is a numerical one, we calculate the voltage wanted at the putpu terminal and then we calculate a potentiometer setting, which changes the voltage produced (see Figure 2.3).
-The second part is already done beforehand and then available as lookup table to the firmware.
-On the other hand, to calculate the voltage to ouput, it is necessary to classify the connections between the Powerlts ouput terminals and the reticle.
+For regulating the Output the method used is a relatively simple one.
+The voltage, wanted at the output terminal, will be calculated and then a corresponding potentiometer setting can be extracted, which changes the voltage produced (see Figure 2.3).
+The second part is already done beforehand and then available as a lookup table2 to the firmware.
+On the other hand, to calculate the voltage to output, it is necessary to classify the connections between the Powerlts output terminals and the reticle.